mephilip/email-framework/README.md

 			- `_r-standards.scss` This file contains responsive styles like alignment and other things not grid related
 			- `_r-grid.scss` This file container responsive styles pertaining the the grid
 		- **partials**
-			- `_usaa-divider.scss` the gold and blue USAA divider right before the footer
 			- `_super-header.scss` the styles for the pretext and view in web link
 			- `_header.scss` styles for the header with the logo and security zone
 			- `_footer.scss` styles for the footer